codalab/worksheets-examples/01-basics/README.md

   Log in with your CodaLab account username and password.
 - Switch the current worksheet context to the new worksheet you created:
   ```
-  cl work main::<username>-tutorial-01
+  cl work main::<username>-01-basics
   ```

 ### 1.3 Initialize the environment and data

-  - Navigate to the `01-glue/` directory and run `bash ./setup.sh`.
+  - Navigate to the `01-basics/` directory and run `bash ./setup.sh`.
 This script will:
       - create a virtual environment `venv` for this tutorial
-      - download the MNLI dataset (~312 MB zipped) into a subdirectory called `data/`
+      - download the SNLI dataset (~69 MB unzipped) into `datasets/`
-      - create `experiments/` directory for saving results
   - Activate the virtual environment: `source venv/bin/activate`

 ## 2. Working with datasets

-### 2.2 Upload a data bundle
+### 2.1 Upload a bundle with data

 - One option for working with datasets is to upload your own.
-- Since `data/MNLI` is already prepared for you, we can upload it so that we can later use it to run experiments:
+- Since `datasets/SNLI` has been prepared for you, we can upload it so that we can later use it to run experiments:
   ```
-  cl upload data/MNLI -d "Multi-Genre Natural Language Inference dataset from (Williams et al. 2016)."
+  cl upload datasets/SNLI -d "Stanford Natural Language Inference dataset from (Bowman et al. 2015)."
   ```
 - Let's see this bundle in the online worksheet.
 Go to "My Dashboard" and click on the tutorial for this worksheet.
-You should be able to see the new data bundle in the sheet.
+You should be able to see the new data bundle in the worksheet.

-### 2.3 Use an existing data bundle
+### 2.2 Use an existing data bundle

 - Another option for working with datasets is to use an existing public dataset that others have shared.